MattSegal/speech-enhancement/README.md

 ## TODO

+- try g3 instances for a GPU that works
 - Look into raw audio tips
 - Try train a resnet / VGG on images to sanity check architecture
 - Try to reproduce an image denoising algo